 - Costume Design and Construction

 - The Solo Performance Event

 Courses in theater history and dramatic literature (both inside and outside the department) will develop your analytical skills and provide you with opportunities to explore theatrical performance as a forum through which social concerns are debated and discussed, such as:

-If you are thinking of majoring in theater, we recommend that you take THE 104 (Acting I: Preparation), THE 120 (Technical Theater), THE 206 (Acting II: Script Analysis) and THE 141 (The Art of Theater) over the course of your first three semesters.
+If you are thinking of majoring in theater, we recommend that you take THE 104 (Acting I: Preparation) and THE 110 (Technical Production) during your first two semesters.